stephenhoward/model-envoy/README.md

 `build` is a more flexible version of `new`.
 It can take a standard hashref of properties just as `new` would, but it can also take classes that are used by your storage layer plugins and, if those plugins support this, convert them into an instance of your model object.

+### get\_storage('Plugin')

+Passes back the storage plugin specified by `$storage_package` being used by the class.
+Follows the same namespace resolution process as the instance method below.

 ## Instance Methods

 ### save()